zhiye6/predicting_adult_income/README.md

 adult individuals.
 My analysis will be able provide answers to societal questions such as “how does education affect the income of an adult individual?” and “is there an income inequality gap between males and females across race and occupation?”
-If you interested in viewing more, please check my project report [here](https://github.com/zhiye6/predicting_adult_income/blob/main/Project_Report.pdf)
+If you interested in viewing more, please check out my project report [here!](https://github.com/zhiye6/predicting_adult_income/blob/main/Project_Report.pdf)